 If you are so alike, how can you make yourself look different?

 The answer if to focus on your CV layout and to also show your ability to communicate effectively by writing something that is unusual and interesting.
 Remember that the uniformity of most CVs is also an opportunity for you.
 If you were to produce a document that looked different, was easy to read (not boring) and quickly explained your relevant abilities then you would almost certainly make yourself visible and stand out from the crowd.

 How to use the CV examples on this page

-There are links to over 250 unique professionally written CV samples on this page.
+There are links to 100's of unique and professionally written CV samples on this page.
 They are excellent resources and unique documents that have been researched, targeted and written for specific job roles.
 Each one is adaptable to your own circumstances and requirements and are full of useful keywords and tips that will show you how to produce: